sakejs/sake-core/README.md

 If you need to execute tasks in parallel you can use `invoke.parallel`.

-And of course you can check peruse [shortcake's Cakefile](Cakefile) for a real world example.
+And of course you can peruse [shortcake's Cakefile](https://github.com/zeekay/shortcake) for a real world example.